Sanjiv Mehta (British businessman)

 Sanjiv Mehta (born October 1961) is an India-born British businessman.
-He is the owner of "the East India company", which he launched in 2010, presenting it as a revival of the historic East India Company that was dissolved on 1 June 1874.
+He is the owner of "the East India Company", which he launched in 2010, presenting it as a revival of the historic East India Company that was dissolved on 1 June 1874.

 Early life

 Sanjiv Mehta was born in a Gujarati Jain family in Mumbai, India.
 His grandfather Gafurchand Mehta lived in Belgium in the 1920s, and started a diamond trading business.
 Sanjiv Mehta's father Mahendra was born in Antwerp in 1933, but Gafurchand brought the family back to India in 1938.

 Mehta graduated from Sydenham College Mumbai, and also attended the Gemological Institute of America in Los Angeles.

 Business career

 Mehta joined his father's diamond business in 1983.
 While his elder brother Rajiv focused on industrial diamonds, Sanjiv focused on the jewellery business.
 He marketed this business at industry exhibitions in the Persian Gulf countries, Hong Kong and the United States.
 He also established a mail order trading business in India, in partnership with Diners Club.

 In 1989, Mehta left India for London, finding it hard to expand his business in the pre-liberalisation era.
 In London, he set up a mail order business, selling UK-made household products within the country.
 Subsequently, he bought a scrapyard in Newcastle upon Tyne, and started selling steel to small plants in India.
-His father-in-law Jasubhai Shah had been selling pharmaceutical products in the Soviet Union, which helped Mehta establish a trade there as well.
+His father-in-law Jasubhai Shah had been selling pharmaceutical products in the Soviet Union, which helped Mehta establish trade there as well.
 The new business involved buying heavy crude oil from Mangyshlak in Kazakhstan, transporting it to a Black Sea port using a leased railway line and then shipping it to Genoa, Italy.
 Once the oil prices started rising, bigger companies showed interest in Kazakhstan, forcing Mehta to move out.
 He exported Hindustan Unilever products to Russia.
-Subsequently, he dealt in different types of goods, operating out of Taipei, Houston, Tehran and Dubai.
+Subsequently, he dealt with different types of goods, operating out of Taipei, Houston, Tehran and Dubai.